Inferring birth versus death dynamics for ecological interactions in stochastic heterogeneous populations: Stochastic Models

 for $\Delta t$ sufficiently small.
-We require that $\lambda_k, \mu_k \geq 0$ and that $\lambda_k$ and $\mu_k$ are both $0$ when $N_k = 0$.
-However, we do not require these rates to be linear, and the rate at which type $k$ branches can depend on the number of individuals of any subtype.
+We require that $\lambda_k, \mu_k \geq 0$ and that $\mu_k = 0$ when $N_k = 0$.
+We also assume that the rates are such that the process does not explode in finite time (that is, that there are not an infinite number of transitions in a finite time interval).
+However, we do not require these rates to be linear, and the rate at which type $k$ gives birth or dies can depend on the number of individuals of any subtype.
 In this way, the subpopulations interact with each other through the birth and the death rates.
 Both intraspecies interactions and interspecies interactions are possible.
-See Figure \ref{fig:alg-illustration} for a graphical representation when $n = 2$.
+Figure \ref{fig:alg-illustration} depicts a graphical representation when $n = 2$.
+See \cite{Allen} for a reference developing and discussing these types of processes in the context of biological applications or \cite{DurrettEoSP} for a more general introduction to continuous-time Markov chains.